Randy Rhoads: Reaction

-Aycock's estranged wife Wanda had spent that last night on the bus and band members knew the driver was attempting to reconcile with her.
-Witnesses described the driver's state of mind as agitated in the hours before the fatal crash.
+Aycock's estranged wife Wanda had spent that last night on the bus.
+Band members reported that Aycock was attempting to reconcile with her.
 According to witnesses, Wanda emerged from inside the bus shortly after the second flight took off and was standing in the doorway watching the plane as Aycock made his final approach.
-Airey and Sarzo both surmise that Aycock, having suddenly seen his estranged ex-wife appear, may have snapped and made the impulsive decision to kill her by crashing the plane into the bus.
-Speculation regarding motives aside, Sarzo believes that the driver/pilot's troubled emotional state that day, worsened by the effects of the cocaine and the fact that he hadn't slept, was the reason for the crash.
-Given the struggle in the cockpit described by eyewitness Don Airey, Sarzo came to the conclusion that Rhoads' actions in the last seconds of his life prevented a direct hit with the bus, which potentially could have killed the pilot's ex-wife and everyone else on board.
+Sarzo also mentions Aycock's troubled emotional state that day, worsened by the effects of the cocaine and sleep deprivation.
+Given the struggle in the cockpit, Sarzo theorized that Rhoads' actions in the last seconds of his life prevented a direct hit with the bus, which potentially could have killed the pilot's ex-wife and everyone else on board.

-Ozzy Osbourne later admitted that Aycock had been seen doing cocaine all night prior to the crash.
-It was confirmed after autopsy that Aycock had tested positive for cocaine.
-Rhoads' toxicology test revealed only nicotine.
+Ozzy Osbourne recalled that he and the band didn't know Aycock was doing coke until the coroner's report.
+It was confirmed after autopsy that Aycock had tested positive for cocaine; Rhoads' toxicology test revealed only nicotine.
 The NTSB investigation determined that Aycock's aviation medical certificate had expired and it was reported that Aycock had been the pilot in another fatal crash in the United Arab Emirates six years earlier.
-Sharon had been aware of the prior crash but hadn't informed tour manager Jake Duncan or anyone else of Aycock's history.
-In the moments after the crash, she reportedly admonished tour manager Duncan for allowing their people into a plane with a pilot who had been awake and using drugs all night, telling him "Don't you know that man had already killed one of the Calhoun's kids in a helicopter crash?"
+Sharon had been aware of the prior crash, but hadn't informed anyone else on the tour.
+In the moments after the crash, she reportedly admonished tour manager Duncan for allowing their people into a plane with a pilot who had been using drugs all night, telling him "Don't you know that man had already killed one of the Calhouns' kids in a helicopter crash?"

 Rhoads' funeral was held at the First Lutheran Church in Burbank, California.
 Serving as pallbearers at the funeral were Osbourne, Aldridge, Sarzo, and Rhoads' former Quiet Riot bandmate Kevin DuBrow.
 On his coffin were flowers and two photos of the guitarist, one showing Rhoads and Osbourne on stage in San Francisco.
-Rhoads was buried at Mountain View Cemetery in San Bernardino, California.
+Rhoads is buried at Mountain View Cemetery in San Bernardino, California.
 On his tomb is the inscription "An inspiration for all young people."